 People are very eager to share a bad review, especially on Facebook.

-Personally, if you have found something that is worth sharing a bad review, one should but on a page, try to share things that are positively helpful to others.
+Personally, if you have found something worth sharing a bad review, one should, but on a page, try to share things that are positively helpful to others.

 14. Do It Yourself Facebook Marketing